 Fall: Undergraduate Fellows may apply for one of 40 spaces to participate in the Poverty Simulation, or one of 4 spaces for The Heifer Global Village Experience.
 Those attending will present on Scholarship and Creative Arts Day.

-Spring: Undergraduate Fellows may apply to win one of two $1,500 senior stipends for a service or philanthropic experience of their own vocation, life calling and imagination.
+Spring: Undergraduate Fellows may apply to win a $1,500 grant for a service or philanthropic experience of their own vocation, life calling and imagination.

 Fall: Undergraduate Fellows will take the Kouzes and Posner Student Leadership Challenge and review results with a faculty or staff mentor.
 UG Fellows will write a personal Ethic of Leadership to present in the Spring at either Scholarship and Creative Arts Day or the year-end Dinner.